BlockchainCommons/Gordian/Docs/CSR-SequenceDiagram.md

 # Sequence Diagrams for CSR Share Servers

-This set of exemplar sequence diagrams for a CSR Share Servers assumes the sample commands in [ExampleStore](https://github.com/BlockchainCommons/BCSwiftFoundation/blob/d355f0847d8bea9bac5fba8ddfdb8c29c281f9f7/Tests/BCFoundationTests/ExampleStore/ExampleStore.swift).
+This set of exemplar sequence diagrams for a CSR Share Servers assumes the sample API from [ExampleStore](https://github.com/BlockchainCommons/BCSwiftFoundation/blob/d355f0847d8bea9bac5fba8ddfdb8c29c281f9f7/Tests/BCFoundationTests/ExampleStore/ExampleStore.swift).
 It is not necessarily the only way to construct the flow of similar functions.

 ## I. Data Flow: Storing & Retrieving a Share